Arizona Employers Responsibility to Keep their Workforce Safe

 Posted on behalf of Phillips Law Group on Jul 06, 2009 in Employee Rights

 Certain occupations come with inherent risks of disease and other medical problems, and while most understand this risk before undertaking employment in that trade or profession, it does not preclude the employer from taking every reasonable step to keep their workforce safe in Arizona.

 There are specific statutes laid out by the state legislature designed to govern this situation, and below you'll find brief examples of this statutory language as well as information regarding how you should proceed if you've been harmed in this manner.
-If you're looking for a qualified employment attorney in Phoenix contact us today for a free consultation.
+If you're looking for a qualified employment attorney in Phoenix contact us today for a consultation.

 Governing Statutes in Arizona

 Initially, the Arizona statutes define occupational disease and how its deemed to arise from employment:

 (c) An occupational disease which is due to causes and conditions characteristic of and peculiar to a particular trade, occupation, process or employment, and not the ordinary diseases to which the general public is exposed, and subject to section 23-901.01.

 A. The occupational diseases as defined by section 23-901, paragraph 13, subdivision (c) shall be deemed to arise out of the employment only if all of the following six requirements exist:

 - There is a direct causal connection between the conditions under which the work is performed and the occupational disease.